 Segment 2 will utilize the top of the flood levee that runs adjacent to Airport Road.
 Other flood control levees have been designed and used for trails in St. Paul.
 The City's Public Works Department, responsible for the operation and maintenance of the levees, will allow the trails to be built on the structures as long as C.O.E. levee operations standards are met.
 Design of the trail will meet all necessary Public Works and Corps of Engineers requirements.
-The cost estimate for this segment, including a lighting system, is \$ 1.6 M.
+The cost estimate for this segment, including a lighting system, trail construction, traffic signage and landscaping. is \$1.1 M.